 If your work is in England, Scotland or Wales your employer is bound to follow EA 2010.
 According to the Equality Act, HIV is defined as a disability from the point of diagnosis.
 You do not need to view your HIV as a disability in order to be protected by this law.

-The following protections are available under EA 2010 if your employer knows you are living with HIV:
+The following protections are available under EA 2010 if your employer knows, or could reasonably be expected to know, that you are living with HIV:

 - Direct Discrimination – the right to not to be treated less favourably because you have a disability.
 For example, your employer dismisses you because you tell them that you have HIV

 - Discrimination arising out of a disability – where a person is treated less favourably as a result of something that has happened because of their disability.
 For example, your employer disciplines you for taking time off work due to a requirement to self-isolate.